2-complex/metalin/README.md

 	python lingen.py

 You will also see `test.cpp`, which includes `lin.h` and uses it.
-In the `makefile`, the test depends on `lin.h` which in turn, depends on the python script.
+In the `makefile`, the test depends on `lin.h` as a build-rule.  `lin.h` in turn, depends on the python script.
 If you build, by typing:

 	make test

-Make will run the python script to generate `lin.h`, and then build the test using c++:
+Make will run the script to generate `lin.h`, and then compile the test using `c++`:

 	$ make test
 	touch lin.h; rm lin.h; python lingen.py >> lin.h
 	c++ test.cpp -o test

-You can then run the test...
+You can then run the test.

 	./test

-...and what you will see is the result of a bunch of matrix/vector arithmetic operations.
+The output is the result of a bunch of matrix/vector arithmetic operations.
 See the source file `test.cpp`.

 You can then include `lin.h` into your own c++ project and use the classes to do whatever you need.